Heterogeneous Multi-agent Zero-Shot Coordination by Coevolution: Conclusion

 \section{Conclusion}

 This paper considers the problem of ZSC with unseen partners in MARL.
 Previous works mainly focused on the homogeneous setting, while the heterogeneous one also widely exists in practice.
-We first indicate the importance of considering the heterogeneity of multi-agent coordination explicitly, and then propose the new method MAZE based on coevolution, consisting of the three sub-processes of pairing, updating and selection.
-Experiments on four layouts with various degrees of heterogeneity under the widely used \emph{Overcooked} environment show the state-of-the-art performance of MAZE.
-In the future, it will be interesting to test the performance of MAZE under more cooperative environments, e.g., Hanabi~\citep{ZSC}.
+We first highlight the importance of explicitly considering the heterogeneity of multi-agent coordination, then propose a novel framework MAZE based on coevolution, consisting of the three sub-processes of pairing, updating and selection.
+Comprehensive experiments on two environments with various degrees of heterogeneity demonstrate the superior performance of MAZE.